canonical/microstack.run/docs/juju.md

 ## Generate image metadata for Juju

-Juju needs to know how to find metadata for the images necessary for provisioning machines.
-For private clouds such as OpenStack this is done via *Simplestreams*.
+Juju needs to know how to find metadata for the images necessary for provisioning its machines.
+For private clouds such as OpenStack this must be done manually via *Simplestreams*.

 First decide on a Ubuntu release.
-Here we'll use Ubuntu 18.04 LTS (Bionic) so we start by importing a Bionic image into the cloud:
+Here we'll use Ubuntu 18.04 LTS (Bionic) so we start by importing a Bionic image into OpenStack:

 ```bash
 OS_SERIES=bionic